-EPA says glyphosate, key ingredient in Monsanto's Roundup, likely not carcinogenic
+EPA says glyphosate, used in Monsanto herbicide, likely not carcinogenic

 Other government authorities have issued a variety of opinions.
 The European Food Safety Authority last November said glyphosate was "unlikely to pose a carcinogenic hazard to humans."

-The EPA also republished a paper from the agency's cancer assessment review committee, which found that glyphosate was "not likely carcinogenic" to humans.
-In May, the agency published the CARC paper online, but then removed it and other related documents, saying it had inadvertently published the document prior to finishing its review of the controversial chemical.
+The EPA also republished a paper from its cancer assessment review committee, which found that glyphosate was "not likely carcinogenic" to humans.
+In May, the agency published the CARC paper online, but then removed it and other related documents, saying it had inadvertently published the document prior to finishing its review of the controversial chemical. [nL2N17Z1TZ]

 The EPA said on Friday that it expects to publish its final assessment of glyphosate in the spring of 2017.
 Previously, the agency had said the review could be done by the end of this year.

-(Reporting By P.J.
-Huffstutter; Editing by Dan Grebler)
+Reporting by P.J.
+Huffstutter; Editing by Dan Grebler and Leslie Adler